ibarhiim-kt/Animated-website/README.md

-This respiratory is about animated website which I learned from youtube.
+This respiratory is about animated website project using html, css, JavaScript which I learned from youtube.
 Source code of the website is also mention in this respiratory.